The Ultimate Guide to Amazon’s Product Reviews

 5. The Tricky Road of Promotions and Commercial Solicitations

 Promotions and commercial solicitations are a tricky road to take as you have to know what you can and cannot do.
-Let’s make one thing clear right at the start.
 Amazon sees the following as promotions and solicitations (this goes for you, your competitors, or any other product listed on Amazon):

-● And here's where it becomes wild - any content that you serve to either current or potential consumer regarding an Amazon product
+- Any content that you serve to either current or potential consumer regarding an Amazon product

 6. Creating, Modifying, or Posting Content Restrictions